Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-## After Class
+## After This Lesson

 - Complete the challenges here.
 Submit them on GradeScope.
-- Watch https://www.howtographql.com videos up to the GraphQL Node Tutorial:
+- Watch the following sections at https://www.howtographql.com:
   - Clients
   - Servers
   - More GraphQL Concepts
   - Tooling and Ecosystem
   - Security
   - Common Questions
-- Submit your work to GradeScope.

 <!-- > -->